SAP-samples/teched2023-DT169/exercises/ex4/README.md

 Change the title and subtitle according to your requirement.

-Click on the value help for KPI name and search for the your KPI ‘DT_169_XXX Purchase Order KPI’.
+Click on the value help for KPI name and search for the your KPI ‘DT_169_XXX Purchase Order KPI’.(_XXX should be replaced with your group number for eg for place number 25 it is 025_)

-Add Semantic Object as ‘DT169_XXX_KPI’.
+Add Semantic Object as ‘DT169_XXX_KPI’.(_XXX should be replaced with your group number for eg for place number 25 it is 025_)

 ![image](https://github.com/SAP-samples/teched2023-DT169/assets/145970887/5beaaad8-2b59-4fdd-8d05-5b4031cc023f)